Alik Griffin

 Peak Design Clutch

-This is the hand strap from Peak Design that I absolutely love for everything.
-I don’t like to use a strap when I’m actively shooting because it gets away but this hand strap gives me a little extra support so that I don’t have to always hold the camera tight.
-This hand strap has an arca-swiss base plat that also has four spots to connect the peak design ties.
-So you can connect your strap directly to this hand strap.
+This is the hand strap from Peak Design that I love for everything.
+I don’t like to use a strap when I’m actively shooting because it gets away, but this hand strap gives me a little extra support so that I don’t have to always hold the camera tight.
+This hand strap has an Arca-Swiss base plate that also has four spots to connect the Peak Design ties, so you can connect your strap directly to this hand strap.

 Peak Design Slide Strap